chainguard-dev/melange/docs/md/melange_compile.md

   -k, --keyring-append strings      path to extra keys to include in the build environment keyring
-      --log-policy strings          logging policy to use (default [builtin:stderr]) --memory string               default memory resources to use for builds --namespace string            namespace to use in package URLs in SBOM (eg wolfi, alpine) (default "unknown") --out-dir string              directory where packages will be output (default "./packages/") --overlay-binsh string        use specified file as /bin/sh overlay in build environment
+      --log-policy strings          logging policy to use (default [builtin:stderr]) --memory string               default memory resources to use for builds --disk string                 disk size to use for builds --namespace string            namespace to use in package URLs in SBOM (eg wolfi, alpine) (default "unknown") --out-dir string              directory where packages will be output (default "./packages/") --overlay-binsh string        use specified file as /bin/sh overlay in build environment